brunobragamedeiros/qubika_exercise/README.md

 # Automation Overview

 ### Structure
 This solution is created using Page Object Pattern.
 In the folder /pages there are files with the selectors and functions used to validate the test case.
 In the folder /tests the test file is placed as well as the folder /helper, which contains the code to create new users.
+Tests are getting executed against Firefox and Chrome.

 ## Run tests